-Learn more about optometry care in our blog!
+Learn more about ophthalmology care in our blog!

 Cataracts are estimated to affect more than 24 million Americans over the age of 40, and by the time we reach 80 years old, at least half of us will be suffering from this condition – which is one of the leading causes of blindness in the world.